 Incidence of conversation around “the year of the vegan” hit a major upswing as we ushered in 2019, while trend hunters from across industries contributed their 2019 forecast.
 Fast food chains from Subway to KFC are hopping on the bandwagon, led by Carl’s Jr. who announced in late December the release of their latest creation, the Beyond meat burger.
 We’ve dug into insights from social media which indicate reactions have been positive.

-From Kind and Tyson, to Forbes and The Economist, to Taco Bell and McDonald’s to KFC and Carl’s Jr, experts are predicting – and perhaps willing – 2019 to be the undisputed Year of the Vegan.
+From Kind and Tyson, to Forbes and The Economist, to Taco Bell, McDonald’s, KFC and Carl’s Jr, experts are predicting – and perhaps willing – 2019 to be the undisputed Year of the Vegan.

 According to The Economist’s report, “Where millennials lead, businesses and governments will follow.”
 And it is the millennials who are distinctively leading the charge toward plant-based living, followed closely by their rapidly-coming-of-age counterparts, Gen Z.